 The Universal Serial Bus (USB) port is perhaps the most commonly used and easily recognizable PC connectivity standard found on modern hardware.
-But, as ubiquitous as the rectangular port and its corresponding data transfer standard are, things have changed with the introduction of USB Type-C. The smaller, reversible oval Type-C connector is positioned to become the go-to, do-everything port for both commercial and industrial computers, making the dream of a universal connection standard, at least in part, a reality.
-But like any technological sea change, there’s plenty of room for confusion with USB Type-C and USB 3.0/3.1/3.2 standards.
-So what exactly is USB Type-C, and how does it improve upon its predecessors?
+But as universal as the rectangular port and its various data transfer standards are, things have changed with the introduction of USB Type-C.

 What Is USB Type-C?

 Type-C refers to the physical shape of the newest USB connector.
 (The USB Type-C connector shouldn’t be confused with the USB 3.1 or USB 3.2 standards.).

 The USB Type-C connector is smaller than both Type-A and Type-B, oval-shaped, symmetrical, and reversible, meaning there is no “wrong way” to plug it in.
 This eliminates one of the most common complaints about USB Type-A. This newest USB connector is intended to replace the other existing USB form factors and provide a future-proof, fully-featured option for hardware designers to standardize on.

 USB Type-C ports are becoming more and more common on mobile devices and consumer hardware.
 On the other hand, the industrial PC (IPC) market is just beginning to integrate USB Type-C ports into the latest generation of commercial devices.

 Finally, we should note that while USB Type-A and USB Type-B have traditionally been written using the word “type” as shown, USB Type-C is increasingly being written as simply USB-C.

 USB-C in the EU